eloukas/uth-neuro-fuzzy-computing/README.md

 ### Course Structure:
 The course consists of 3 homework problem sets, 1 programming project and 1 final exam.

-# Note: The project will be uploaded after the professor completes their review.
+# Note: Project is uploaded in a separate repository.

 ### Instructor:
 - Dimitrios Katsaros